shea256/flask-app-generator/README.md

 First, make sure you have python, pip, git, the heroku toolbelt, virtualenv, and virtualenvwrapper.

+Next, make sure you update the virtualenvwrapper_path and hosts_path at the top of the file.

+Great, now you're good to go.

 To create a Flask app with hosting on github and heroku:

 	python generator.py --githubuser=<githubuser> create APP_NAME